TechnologyEnhancedLearning/MVCBlazor/LH.MVCBlazor.Server/wwwroot/StaticFiles/ReadMe.md

 	- WASM
 	- Server
 	- Auto
-	- Streamrendering (This one I dont think is useful to us)
+	- Streamrendering (This one I don't think is useful to us)
 	- Static
 - Design intentions
 	- Slim WASM